grgGIT/grgGIT/README.md

 ## Hi there, my name is Geoff 👋

-- I am primarily experienced with Full-Stack Development for Web Applications
+- I am primarily experienced with Full-Stack Development for Web Applications and Interactive Experiences
 ---
 Code Languages I know:
 1. HTML + CSS